-If you’ve never experienced homemade mincemeat pie (or mince pie) you don’t know what you’re missing!
+If you’ve never experienced homemade mincemeat pie (aka mince pie) you don’t know what you’re missing!
 Leave the store-bought mince pies on the shelf and get ready to fall in love – nothing compares to homemade!

 Mincemeat pie, also called mince pie, has occupied a prominent place on Britain’s holiday table for centuries and that tradition continues today.
 During the near 7 years that I lived in England I witnessed the mince pies being stocked in every store and served in nearly every home as soon as the Christmas season started.

 Most people have either a love or hate relationship with mince pies.
 For some, Christmas just isn’t the same without them while for others the mince pie is the brunt of endless jokes.
 For my part, if my opinion were limited to store-bought mince pies I would pass in a heartbeat with a courteous “no thank you.”

 Homemade mincemeat pies on the other hand made with real traditional mincemeat….well, that’s a different story.
 And that’s what we’re talking about today.
 If like me you’ve always hated store-bought mince pies, I have a hunch these homemade ones will make you change your mind.

 If you want the absolutely BEST mincemeat pie, you HAVE to make your own mincemeat.
 If you use store-bought mincemeat your mince pies won’t taste much better than the ones you buy in the grocery store and THAT’S what we’re trying to avoid.

 The mincemeat of today is very different from the mincemeat our ancestors enjoyed through the centuries and by different I don’t mean improved.
 The real stuff is vastly superior and your taste buds will agree once they’ve tried it.
 To learn more about its history, its evolution, and how to make mincemeat that you will really enjoy, be sure to check out my post on how to make your own Authentic Traditional Mincemeat.